 A number of finely carved inscriptions were found which confirm the accounts of the ancient writers about the monuments of Roman Narbonne and shed some light on its administration.
 The college in charge of the celebrations in honour of Rome and of the Emperor was composed by seviri (six men), three of whom were chosen among the Roman veterans and three among the Gallic population.
-A similar college is recorded at Lyon and in other provincial towns.
+A similar college is recorded at Lyon and in many other provincial towns.

 Archaeological Museum: (left) Silenus (early IInd century AD); (right) small sarcophagus, a relief showing a griffin on its short size is shown in the image used as background for this page (early IIIrd century AD)

 This fine altar resembles those found at Glanum and Arles.
 It is not dedicated to a god, but to Pax Augusta, the beneficial effects of peace to which Augustus dedicated an imposing altar in Rome.
 Many historians have pointed out that the period of his rule was marked by many military campaigns, however the Emperor must be credited with having put an end to the civil wars which characterized most of the Ist century BC.
 The inscription was reported already by XVIIIth century historians as an indication of the support Augustus enjoyed in Gaul.
-In addition they noted that Titus Domitius Romulus, a former slave, had acquired the status of Roman citizen for himself and his son and enough wealth to pay for an expensive altar, and they cited the fact as an example of mobility in the Roman society.
+In addition they noted that Titus Domitius Romulus, a former slave, had acquired the status of Roman citizen for himself and his son and enough wealth to pay for an expensive altar, and they cited the fact as an example of social mobility in the Roman Empire.

 In the 1970s excavation in the outskirts of the modern town led to the discovery of an ancient urban development which was populated from the Ist century BC to the IIIrd century AD.
 In particular the excavations of a house with a portico led to the discovery of fine mosaics and wall paintings.